peteroupc/peteroupc.github.io/random.md

 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 -  **Time Complexity:** The implementation must run in amortized linear time on the size of the output array.
 -  **Thread Safety:** The implementation should be safe for concurrent use by multiple threads.
--  **Examples:** The "`/dev/urandom`" device on many Unix-based operating systems; `CryptGenRandom` method on Windows; cryptographic hash functions that take unpredictable signals as input (such as disk access and keystroke timings).
+-  **Examples:** The "`/dev/urandom`" device on many Unix-based operating systems; `CryptGenRandom` method on Windows; cryptographic hash functions that take unpredictable signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's hardware volatile entropy gathering and expansion technique).

 "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
 Each bit in each byte will be randomly set to 0 or 1.
 Returns 0 if the method succeeds, and nonzero otherwise.